Sue: Yes! Robert Holmes is back. Thank God for that.

 Me: I didn’t lie.

-Sue: It has a lot of problems.
-It didn’t make any sense for a start.
-The ending just wasn’t big enough after 14 weeks of build-up.
-The twist with the Valeyard sounds good, but what does it actually mean?
+Sue: There are plenty of problems with it.
+It didn’t make any sense for a start!
+That twist with the Valeyard sounded good, but what does it actually mean?
+The ending didn’t warrant 14 weeks of build-up.
 It looked great, though, and the acting was excellent.
-I want to like it a lot more than I do.
-I feel cheated.
+I want to like it a lot more than I do, but I feel cheated.